 This app concept was pitched to the American Academy of Orthopaedic Surgeons for the bus shuttle service at their annual conference.
-At the time, they were still using a printed, fold-out shuttle schedule for attendees, which would be awkward and not easily used when attendees are likely carrying exhibitor materials, a notebook, possibly their laptop and other paraphernalia.
+At the time, they were still using a printed, fold-out shuttle schedule for attendees, which would be awkward to use when attendees are likely carrying exhibitor materials, a notebook, possibly their laptop and other paraphernalia.

-Creating an app with real-time bus tracking was a perfect solution and more convenient for surgeons and other attendees traveling between their hotel and the Miami Convention Center.
+Creating an app with real-time bus tracking was a perfect solution and more convenient for surgeons and other attendees traveling between their hotel and the convention center.
 The core of the app could be reused and easily updated for future events, making it an even better investment.

 2. B2B WEBSITES